AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 The 'current value' of a `Singleton` state variable may be overwritten via the `.replace` method.

-To modify the 'current value' of a singleton, we may create a new note (a Card in the following example) containing some new data, and replace the current note with it:
+To modify the 'current value' of a Singleton, we may create a new note (a Card in the following example) containing some new data, and replace the current note with it:

 #include_code state_vars-SingletonReplace /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

 This function will destroy the old note under the hood.
-If two people are trying to modify the singleton at the same time, only one will succeed.
+If two people are trying to modify the Singleton at the same time, only one will succeed.
 Developers should put in place appropriate access controls to avoid race conditions (unless a race is intended!).

 ### `.get_note`

-This function allows us to get the note of a singleton:
+This function allows us to get the note of a Singleton:

 #include_code state_vars-SingletonGet /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust